jspears/gazel/MIGRATION_COMPLETE.md

 ### 3. GitHub Actions Workflow ✅

 - **`.github/workflows/build-macos.yml`**:
-  - Removed pnpm installation step
+  - Removed yarn installation step
   - Changed cache from 'pnpm' to 'yarn'
   - Updated install command to `yarn install --frozen-lockfile`
-  - Changed build commands to use `yarn` instead of `pnpm exec`
+  - Changed build commands to use `yarn` instead of `yarn exec`

 ### 4. Documentation ✅

-Updated all references from pnpm to yarn in:
+Updated all references from yarn to yarn in:
 - `QUICK_REFERENCE.md`
 - `RENDERER_NOT_LOADING_FIX.md`
 - `docs/electron-ipc-integration.md`